 - can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems

 - are responsible, competent, confident and creative users of information and communication technology

 At Bromesberrow, we work hard to equip our children with knowledge and understanding of what we recognise as a rapidly developing subject.
 It is our aim to enable them and provide them with the right equipment and coverage so that they are able to make good progress in computing, channelling their interest and enthusiasm in technology.
+We use Purple Mash as our overview to ensure clear progression and success in developing computing skills.
 To support this we also provide a rich safeguarding approach, looking at e-safety carefully to ensure our pupils know how to stay safe online.
 This can involve, but is not exhaustive to:

 - Attending e-safety events through Gloucestershire Safeguarding Children's Board e.g. In the Net.

 - Visiting Skillzone, an amazing resource, which brings safeguarding to life in a safe and purpose built context.

 - Regular e-safety focussed assemblies

 - A strong curriculum approach throughout the year, where children learn about staying safe online as part of their learning in class.

 - Taking part in National e-safety week.

 As a part of our whole school cohesion in the curriculum we adopt an enquiry focus each term, e.g. being historians, geographers, artists, musicians, linguists...
 We believe that this creates better connectivity between the subjects, making learning more relevant to the children, so that they are inspired to 'reach for the stars' as a school team and personally.